 Prototyping is also the moment when we generate the most questions.
 Why do we begin the process with a low-fidelity form of prototyping?
 It’s the easiest and quickest way to better to understand the project and your business in general.

 During the process, we think about the product’s features, discuss them and try different options.
 Here, we’re the most critical and conscious with our decisions as well as the assumptions.
 This is the moment when we rapidly become target-focused as we change and evaluate solutions.

 Together as a team, we focus heavily on user flow.
 Our goal is to create a product that will be user-friendly and intuitive.
 To reach it, we examine the customers’ needs, requirements and restrictions at every stage of the design process.
 When it comes to prototyping, we’re doing it during tests.

-As I mentioned before, usually during the first stage of building a prototype, we get to know its potential users.
+As I mentioned before, we usually get to know its potential users during the first stage of building a prototype.
 This allows us to adjust the product to their needs better and make it more intuitive from the very beginning.